 The key to a successful landing page

 Now we know how to evaluate a lander, we can consider the key ingredients in a successful landing page.
-Although there are many different types of landers, seeking different purposes, there are some key aspects a good landing page should do regardless of its exact nature.
+Although there are many different types of landing pages, seeking different purposes, there are some key aspects a good landing page should do regardless of its exact nature.

-As a lander is designed to convince someone to take a certain course of action it needs to:
+As a landing page is designed to convince someone to take a certain course of action it needs to:

 - Be visible for the user (can’t see it, nothing happens)

 - Clearly explain the action you want someone to take

 - Give a reason to take that action

 - Address any fears or concerns that would stop them from taking that action

 - Explain what will happen after they take that action

 Some of these elements will be very different depending on what the purpose of the landing page is.
 For example, if the action is a lower risk for the prospect (Download a free report compared to buying a $1000 product) then you don’t need to address as many fears.

 Alternatively, with an expensive service, you might need to address more concerns and clearly explain what happens after they take action.
 If they think they just need to click the button and everything is finished but they really have to reply to an email you send them, then you risk not achieving your final goal.